 George Bernard Shaw once said, “There is no sincerer love than the love of food.”
 Nashville, Tennessee has always been known for its creative artist and music scene – but in recent years it’s also made a name for itself amongst the foodies of the world.
 So hit the road and head to where the tea is sweet and the chicken is hot.
-If you’re in need of some restaurant recommendations, here are some of our favorites:
+If you’re in need of some restaurant recommendations, here is our list of the best restaurants in Nashville:

 If you’re looking for some authentic Nashville hot chicken, then look no further than Hattie B’s.
 While this chicken trend was once hyper-local, this no-frills joint has put it on the map due to its spicy deliciousness.
-Whether you want something with no heat or you want tempt fate and test the resilience of your taste buds with their “Shut the Cluck Up” extra spicy style, this place is definitely the place to try some world-famous chicken.
-Don’t forget to order a few classic southern sides like black eyed pea salad, baked beans, coleslaw, and fries.
-But, be prepared to wait an hour or two during the lunch rush – because everyone wants a taste of this place.
+Whether you want something with no heat or you want to tempt fate and test the resilience of your taste buds with their “Shut the Cluck Up” extra spicy style, this is the spot to try some world-famous chicken.
+Don’t forget to order a few classic southern sides like black-eyed pea salad, baked beans, coleslaw, and fries.
+But, be prepared to wait an hour or two during the lunch rush — everyone wants a taste of this place!

 112 19th Ave S, Nashville, TN 37203

 Starting as a humble food truck, Biscuit Love has transformed into a full-scale restaurant and Nashville staple.
-Owned by a husband and wife team, this playful and locally-sourced southern brunch spot has become popular with locals – with two new locations even opening up.
-If you want the true original experience, visit their flagship brick-and mortar location in the trendy neighborhood of the Gulch for some good old fashioned breakfast options.
-While the menu includes everything from bonuts (donuts made with biscuit dough) to burgers to grits – the biscuits are where the magic truly is.
+Owned by a husband and wife team, this playful and locally-sourced southern brunch spot has become popular with locals — with two new locations opening up.
+If you want the true original experience, visit their flagship brick-and-mortar location in the trendy neighborhood of the Gulch for some good old fashioned breakfast options.
+While the menu includes everything from bonuts (donuts made with biscuit dough) to burgers to grits, the biscuits are where the magic truly is.
 We recommend trying the “Eat Nasty,” which features their famous biscuits, boneless fried chicken, aged cheddar, and some hearty sausage gravy.

 316 11th Ave S, Nashville, TN 37203